 She named it The Canary.
 The used yellow Kinner Airster biplane was the second one ever built.
 Earhart paid $2000 for it, despite Snook's opinion that it was underpowered, overpriced, and too difficult for a beginner to land.

 When promoter George Putnam contacted Earhart about flying across the Atlantic Ocean in 1928, it was her first big break ... and the beginning of their love story.
 The two began a working relationship, which soon turned into attraction.
 When Putnam's marriage to Dorothy Binney fell apart, he eventually proposed to Earhart.
-She reluctantly said yes.
+She said yes, albeit reluctantly.

 Earhart wasn't worried about safeguarding financial assets so much as she wanted the two of them to maintain separate identities.
 Earhart asked Putnam to agree to a trial marriage.
 If they weren't happy after a year, they'd be free to go their separate ways, no hard feelings.
 He agreed.
 They lived happily until her disappearance.

-Earhart was appointed the magazine's Aviation Editor in 1928.
+In 1928, Earhart was appointed Cosmopolitan's Aviation Editor.
 Her 16 published articles—among them "Shall You Let Your Daughter Fly?" and "Why Are Women Afraid to Fly?"—recounted her adventures and encouraged other women to fly, even if they just did so commercially.
 (Commercial flights date back to 1914, but they wouldn't really take off until after World War II.)

-Earhart eventually became the first woman to fly across the Atlantic as a passenger (1928) and then solo (1932) and non-stop from coast to coast (1932) as a pilot.
-She also set records, period: Earhart was the first person to ever fly solo from Honolulu to Oakland, LA to Mexico City, and Mexico City to Newark, all in 1935.
+Earhart eventually became the first woman to fly across the Atlantic as a passenger (1928) and then solo (1932) and nonstop from coast to coast (1932) as a pilot.
+She also set records, period: Earhart was the first person to ever fly solo from Honolulu to Oakland, Los Angeles to Mexico City, and Mexico City to Newark, all in 1935.

 What do John Glenn, George H.W.
 Bush, and Amelia Earhart have in common?
 They all earned an Air Force Distinguished Flying Cross.
 But only Earhart was the first woman—and one of few civilians—to do so.